 “Maui Wowie was the name that the guys who grew in Kona used, and the guys in Maui called their pot Kona Gold.
 They mixed everything back in the beginning of the seventies.
 The guys in Hawaii were growing the best pot in the world at the time.
 They crossbred everything with everything, so I think most of the separations you see people talking about now are theoretical more than actual.”

-“I do believe marijuana has many benefits and it should be legal everywhere.
+“I do believe marijuana should be legal everywhere.
 I knew people who were in jail for years over a couple of joints - and it’s just not right.
 I do feel a responsibility to stick up for people who have been stuck in jail for it unfairly.
-Bottom line is, it should be legal and people shouldn’t be going to jail for it, and I want to reinforce that to the degree that I can.”
+Bottom line is, it should be legal and people shouldn’t be going to jail for smoking a joint, and I want to reinforce that to the degree that I can.”

 “It’s inevitable.
 Legalization is going to happen - all over the U.S. and around the world because of the money.
 All the posturing the politicians do, waving their hands in the air saying we have to regulate this and that is all BS.
 It’s going to come down to the money.
 Anyone that looks at the money flowing in where its legal knows what the truth is.”